 Hypothesis 1: Increased temperature in subcutaneous fat (superficial to targeted tumors) alters local tissue properties reducing sonication efficiency at the deeper target tissue.

 Specific Aim 1.
 We will assess fat tissue properties for MRgFUS-relevant temperatures: (1) We will characterize the change of T1 and T2 MR relaxation times in ex vivo porcine and human subcutaneous fat samples over the range of 20 – 80 C. (2) We will measure acoustic (speed of sound, attenuation coefficient), thermal (thermal conductivity, thermal diffusivity, specific heat capacity), and mechanical (shear modulus) properties of the fat samples over the same temperature range.
-(3) We will analyze correlation bewteen and investigate causal effects of temperature-dependent acoustic, thermal, and mechanical properties on MR T1 and T2 properties.
+(3) We will analyze correlation between and investigate causal effects of temperature-dependent acoustic, thermal, and mechanical properties on MR T1 and T2 properties.

 Hypothesis 2: Accounting for temperature-dependent properties in treatment modeling will provide more accurate predictions of the temperature rise location, magnitude, and distribution in MRgFUS treatments than using literature-derived constant properties.